uwasystemhealth/FRACAS_Team1/Deployment/README.md

    - Please refer to the Server machine connection section.

 2. **Update and upgrade packages**
-   - Run `sudo apt update` to update package list and then run `sudo apt upgrade` to upgrade pacakges.
+   - Run `sudo apt update` to update package list and then run `sudo apt upgrade` to upgrade packages.
 Enter Y and press enter again to confirm.
-   - A "Pending kernal upgrade" menu might pop up.
+   - A "Pending kernel upgrade" menu might pop up.
 Press Tab key to move the cursor to Ok and press enter to confirm.

 </details>